by Bruce Wells | Jul 28, 2025 | This Week in Petroleum History

 The American Society of Mechanical Engineers (ASME) in 2006 proclaimed Hughes Glomar Explorer, “a technologically remarkable ship.”
 Illustration courtesy ASME.

 The American Society of Mechanical Engineers (ASME) designated the vessel, a technologically remarkable ship and historic mechanical engineering landmark.
 Built in 1972 as a clandestine Soviet submarine recovery project, the vessel’s design was “decades ahead of its time for working at extreme depths.”
-Modified and relaunched in 1998, Glomar Explorer became the pioneer of all modern drillships.
+Modified and relaunched in 1998, the highly advanced Glomar Explorer became a pioneer of modern drillships.

 _______________________